 On the other hand, intrinsic human value, the true self-worth, is something that is always there.
 It is the foundational moral ground and the basis for human dignity.

-To create meaning in life, humans develop storylines and believe in them as if they are the true and the only one reality.
-Actually, these storylines are different interpretations of the reality and there can be many of them, like there are many gods and many truths.
+To create meaning in life, humans develop storylines and believe them as the only true reality.
+Actually, these storylines are different interpretations of the reality and there can be many such interpretations, like there are many gods and many truths.

-In this constructed reality, people are rated according to their social status, wealth, looks, race, nationality, religion, gender, sexual orientation, different kinds of skills and other personal external and internal characteristics.
+In such constructed reality, people are rated according to their social status, wealth, looks, race, nationality, religion, gender, sexual orientation, different kinds of skills and other personal external and internal characteristics.

 The problem here is that a lot of people are deprived of vital things – freedom, self-worth, a right to exist, things that inherently belong to every individual.

 To promote the true nature of human beings we have created the symbol for the idea of intrinsic human value and self-worth.

 In this symbol, the upper space is the constructed reality, the grand illusion.
 In this space, people have roles, different statuses, and similarly, their extrinsic value is different.

 In this upper space, we differ a lot and according to our characteristics, we have different functions and perform differently.
 This is the modern human game that each of us plays on a day-to-day basis.
 It can be fun and it helps us to evolve.
 The problem is that most of people don’t see it as a game or a storyline.
 For them, it is the only reality they known.
 That is why they are not playing, but fighting, discriminating, killing, stealing – it is the mainstream philosophy of life, actions and reactions, a vicious cycle with self-destructing tendencies.